ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 #### Client Usage Guidance on Filtered Users:

-Initially, the list of users can be sorted in alphabetical order based on their usernames.
-Then, within the `nimble-mapping-mention`, only the initial 20 user details should be transmitted.
-These details will be used to establish the key-value pairs, consisting of user ID and username.
+Initially, the client application need not provide any user list within the children of `nimble-rich-text-editor` and it can be empty.

-The `nimble-rich-text-editor` will generate an event containing the text following the `@` character.
-For instance, if a user types
+The editor component will emit an event whenever the `@` character is entered into the editor.
+By the time, the client can listen to the `mention-update` event and sort the users list in alphabetical order with respect to the usernames and provide the initial twenty user lists to the editor via the `nimble-mapping-mention-user`.

-`@` and then adds `a` the event will be emitted with data that includes the value `@a`.
-The client needs to capture this event, filter the list of users that includes the names containing the letter `a` and then dynamically update the `nimble-mapping-mention` element based on this event data.
+The `mention-update` event will be containing the text following the `@` character.
+For instance, if a user types `@` and then adds `a` the event will be emitted with data that includes the value `@a`.
+The client will be listening to this event, filter the list of users that includes the names containing the letter `a` and then dynamically update the `nimble-mapping-mention-user` element based on this event data.
 Subsequently, a maximum of twenty filtered options should be transmitted to the editor.

 _Note_: The editor will also perform filtering the options once again to ensure the filtered options are proper and update the dropdown list.